xml2struct Processing for Embedded ApplicationsDavid Mertz, Ph.D.

 with block size making only a small difference to the speed of restructuring.

-Compressing the restructured file with gzip
+Compressing the restructured file with gzip/zlib

 adds another quarter second to the process time.
 This works